prontotheant/spotify_line_dancing/alex/READ_ME.md

 Basic text, rudimentary css
 Contains flask subservice jinja specific formatting that only looks good when run from terminal with flask

+Hope to add search and temporary playlist to this page

 #### playlist.html ####
+Basic text, rudimentary css
+Contains flask subservice jinja specific formatting that only looks good when run from terminal with flask

+Future for this page would:
+- be adding a form for playlist name, playlist description
+- display temporary playlist content
+- adding spotify log in or enter token
+- information confirmation alert
+- then export to spotify functionality will require another .py

+#### add_song.html ####
 Basic text, uses form
 Contains flask subservice jinja specific formatting that only looks good when run from terminal with flask